-Besides the gallery program, Ursula Krinzinger organizes and curates exhibitions in various spaces outside the gallery, including the galleries second space: Krinzinger Schottenfeld, which was founded in 2002 as Krinzinger Projekte.
-Internationally orientated, group and topic exhibitions define the program, that quickly earned an international reputation.
+Besides the gallery program, Ursula Krinzinger organizes and curates exhibitions in various spaces outside the gallery, including the gallery's second space: Krinzinger Schottenfeld, which was founded in 2002 as Krinzinger Projekte.
+Internationally orientated, group and topic exhibitions define the program, which quickly earned an international reputation.
 Housed in a separate building, Krinzinger Schottenfeld joins Galerie Krinzinger in inviting young national and international artists to take part in the gallery’s artist-in-residence program, which currently includes destinations in Austria, Croatia, Hungary and Sri Lanka.

 For more than forty-five years, Galerie Krinzinger has regularly participated in the world's most important art fairs, among them: Art Basel, Arco Madrid, The Armory Show New York, Art Dubai, FIAC, Frieze London, Art Basel Hong Kong, Art Düsseldorf, Art Basel Miami.